-For new constructions of Millway Avenue (from Highway 7 to Interchange Way) is recommended to be constructed as follows:
+For pavement rehabilitation and new constructions of Interchange Way (from Commerce Street to Creditstone Road) is recommended to be constructed as follows:

-- Excavate full width to the required grade in order to accommodate 700 mm pavement structure; - Proof-roll the exposed subgrade, repair soft-spots with Granular 'A' and re-grade as necessary; - Place 400 mm, or more as required of OPSS 1010 Granular B Type II followed by placing a minimum of 150 mm of OPSS 1010 Granular A. All granular materials should be placed in lift thicknesses of 150 mm or less and compacted to a minimum of 100 percent Standard Proctor Maximum Dry Density (SPMDD); - Place three lifts of hot-mix asphalt with 100 mm of SP 19.0 Cat B (PGAC 64-28) binder course in two lifts and 50 mm of SP 12.5 Cat B (PGAC 64-28) surface course; - A light tack coat between the exposed concrete base and hot-mix asphalt courses; and

-The surface of the completed pavement should be provided with a minimum centre-toedge cross-fall of 2 percent.
+- Remove the existing asphalt and underlying materials to a depth 650 mm below the finished grade; - Proof-roll the exposed subgrade, repair soft-spots with Granular 'A' and re-grade as necessary; - Place 350 mm, or more as required of OPSS 1010 Granular B Type II followed by placing a minimum of 150 mm of OPSS 1010 Granular A. All granular materials should be placed in lift thicknesses of 150 mm or less and compacted to a minimum of 100 percent Standard Proctor Maximum Dry Density (SPMDD); - place three lifts of hot-mix asphalt with 100 mm of SP 19.0 Cat B (PGAC 64-28) binder course in two lifts and 50 mm of SP 12.5 Cat B (PGAC 64-28) surface course in one lift; - A light tack coat between the exposed concrete base and hot-mix asphalt courses; and - The surface of the completed pavement should be provided with a minimum centre-toedge cross-fall of 2 percent.